ooawagaeri/tp/docs/DeveloperGuide.md

 #### Implementation

-The Adding a Contact mechanism is facilitated by `AddressBook`.
+The adding a contact mechanism is facilitated by `MyCRM`.
 This Contact created is stored internally using `UniqueContactList` inside the `MyCrm` object.
 Additionally, `addContact` allows to have only partially info of a client with consideration of privacy.
 Commands such as `AddContact n/xxx e/xxx` `addContact n/xxx c/xxx` are all acceptable.